 Click Save to create a new route.

-The route name will automatically be that of the first or last stop.
-The name displays in the Route options field of the Route panel as a link that opens the route option editing panel:
+The new route option will be automatically named after its first and last stations.
+Its name displays in the Route options field of the Route panel as a link to the route option editing panel: